HiMamaInc/bambora-client/README.md

 # Bambora

-The officiall Bambora Ruby library is not thread-safe.
+The official Bambora Ruby library is not thread-safe.
 This means you will run into errors when using it with Sidekiq or Puma.
 This gem is a thread-safe client for the Bambora and Beanstream APIs.

 ## Installation